Strategies for Gaining Strength of Size . . . The MSO Model

 Depending on the breadth and depth of services provided to the member practices, the MSO employs:

-• Client Relations Manager.
-This person works closely with practice owners and staff, Strategy in a Changing PT World MSOhealth plans’ contracting team, revenue cycle management providers, and other vendors and clients.
+- Client Relations Manager.
+This person works closely with practice owners and staff, health plans’ contracting team, revenue cycle management providers, and other vendors and clients.

 As you can tell by now, the MSO truly is a team sport, and all practices must have input.
 Much of the decision-making is done through collaborative efforts.
 Examples of MSO work groups are: